bkesterbyld/maroon-potato/src/pages/index.md

         content: >
           Above is globally distributed to run real time analytics on large data sets while simultaneously handling high-performance business logic for applications.
-Logic is triggered by timers and external events, resulting in a smart, dynamic datastore.
+Logic is triggered by both timers and external events, resulting in a smart, dynamic datastore.
         actions: []
         image: images/charming-thyme.png